r4inr3aper/r4inr3aper/README.md

 # 👋 Hey, I'm Bedanta

-Full-stack developer from NIT Silchar.
-I build fast, minimal, and scalable web apps — mostly with TypeScript and the T3 stack.
-Passionate about clean architecture, backend DX, and intuitive frontend interactions.
-Off-screen, you’ll find me playing table tennis 🏓 or tweaking micro-interactions just for fun.
+I'm a 22 y/o full-stack developer and B.Tech student at **NIT Silchar**, building fast, minimal and scalable web apps.
+Taught by the web, shaped by late-night docs and Stack Overflow threads.

+I work mostly with **TypeScript**, love the **T3 stack** and always try to sneak in **GraphQL** when I can.
+When I’m not coding, I’m usually playing table tennis. 🏓

 ···

 ### 📌 Currently

 - Building a CMS for [inframeschool.com](https://www.inframeschool.com/) using Next.js App Router & TypeScript
-- Currently exploring GenAI, System Design & Backend DX.
+- Currently exploring GenAI, System Design & Backend DX

 ···